Jesus and the Eyewitnesses: Reception

 Ben Witherington III described Jesus and the Eyewitnesses as a paradigm shift in Gospels study.
 In a special issue of the Journal for the Study of the Historical Jesus devoted to the book, Samuel Byrskog described it as "a remarkable achievement which rightly places the role of eyewitnesses in early Christianity on the international scholarly agenda and points to its historical and theological significance."
 According to Judith CS Redman, this book also contributes among others to "offer a new paradigm which does not ignore the Fourth Gospel in the search for historical information about Jesus".
 According to historical Jesus scholar Sara Parks, it is "a blend of careful work which contributes to scholarly knowledge, and of heavy bias which only contributes to the polemical din" which "has always characterized Historical Jesus Research".

 Alan Kirk praised Bauckham for realizing the deep link between true memory and tradition, potentially contributing widely to Jesus research and the demise of form criticism, and his pioneering and underappreciated application of cognition and memory to the Jesus tradition.
-However, Kirk argues that Bauckham's failure to bridge the divide between eyewitness testimony and the Jesus tradition is detrimental to the overall case the two editions of Jesus and the Eyewitnesses provides.
+However, Kirk argues Bauckham did not bridge the divide between eyewitness testimony and the Jesus tradition, affecting his overall case in Jesus and the Eyewitnesses provides.

 Rafael Rodriguez has commended Bauckham's work as a needed correction of scholars that assume a gap between eyewitnesses and what remains of the early Christian writings today.
 He is less convinced by the details, such as the lack of attention given to studies that show eyewitness testimony is affected by similar interpretive dynamics as other ways of information transmission.

+Magdalena Vytlacilova finds the evangelists' citation practices to be out of line with the biographers Bauckham refers to, though she agrees it is possible the gospel writers drew on eyewitnesses.

 Bauckham reflected in a 2016 debate on Premier Christian Radio that when the book was first published there was a "huge range of reactions, from people who are wildly enthusiastic to people who absolutely hate it", and noted that his debate partner Bart D. Ehrman disagreed with his conclusions.

 Kamil Gregor and Brian Blais critiqued Bauckham's view that the statistical distribution of names in the Gospels and Acts correspond strongly with that of Jews at the time and that this shows the figures in the New Testament are mostly historical.
 Luuk van de Weghe and Jason Wilson responded to the paper in turn, arguing that the name statistics of the Gospels and Acts are very congruous with those of Jews of their time.